Delayed Radiation Tissue Injuries

 While radiation therapy kills cancerous cells, sometimes normal cells are affected.
 Over time, the cells in the radiated tissue lose much of their oxygen content causing scarring, increased risk of infection, ulceration, bone necrosis, and poor wound healing of accidental or surgical wounds from breast reconstruction or dental work.
 Abnormal radiated tissue can cause other health conditions like fistulas (abnormal tracts or openings) in the body.
 Common conditions include radiation induced cystitis (inflamed bladder) and proctitis (inflammation of the rectum lining).

-A side effect from cancer treatment is bone cell damage, called osteoradionecrosis.
-The condition also affects the blood cells supplying the bone.
+A side effect from cancer treatment is bone cell damage, called osteoradionecrosis (ORN).
+ORN also affects the blood cells supplying the bone.
 The areas of the body most commonly damaged are the lower jaw (mandible), the chest wall, pelvis, vertebral column, and skull.
-Wounds to the damaged bone fail to heal because of hypoxia (inadequate supply of oxygen).
+Wounds to the damaged bone fail to heal because of hypoxia or an inadequate supply of oxygen.

 Patients who undergo radiation therapy sometimes experience complications long after the treatment.
 Soft tissue radionecrosis, especially of the head and neck, was studied by R.E.
 Marx, DDS.
 Dr. Marx found hyperbaric oxygen therapy to be useful “prior to surgery to create well-vascularized tissue that would subsequently heal and accept bone grafts.”
 The research, conducted at Wilford Hall Medical Center of the U.S. Air Force in San Antonio, Texas, has set the treatment protocols for HyOx.

-Hyperbaric oxygen therapy works to heal the soft tissue by promoting angiogenesis, the growth of blood vessels into a tissue involving the development of new capillary blood vessels, in the injured areas.
+Hyperbaric oxygen therapy delivered at HyOx works to heal the soft tissue by promoting angiogenesis, the growth of blood vessels into a tissue involving the development of new capillary blood vessels, in the injured areas.
 This allows for improved oxygenation and nutrition.

 Head and Neck Cancers (prophylactic pre- and post-treatment for patients undergoing dental surgery of a radiated jaw)